PostyFox/postyfox-core/README.md

 The local.settings.json file for each project should *already* be configured correctly for working off the Azurite storage emulator and not require any changes, unless you are using different ports.

+If you encounter issues with TLS / Token auth, you may need to tweak your Azurite config to use TLS - to do this a [good blog post is here](https://blog.jongallant.com/2020/04/local-azure-storage-development-with-azurite-azuresdks-storage-explorer/) - no point rewriting it all!
+Configuration can then be completed under the Azurite Extension settings in Visual Studio Code, and after restarting the emulator you will find your session is using https.

+You might also want to use [Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/) to browse, and configure values directly on your local storage layer.

 ### Using the Function App Runtime

 You can spin up a Function App host locally, once the FA functions are compiled (dotnet build or yarn etc); go into the output folder and then simply run func start to kick the host into life.
 This gives you a way to debug things locally, and it should work from within VS Core and VS.  Note that VS Core needs the Function App Extension installed (strongly recommended).